vmpires/TelegramPythonBot/README.md

 # TelegramPythonBot
-Telegram bot in Python hosted on Heroku
+Telegram Covid-19 information bot in Python hosted on Heroku.